-Our approach to securing growth is changing too and the region has gained momentum in many other ways.
+Our approach to developing our economy is changing too and the region has gained momentum in many other ways.
 We are collaborating, new partnerships are being formed and the interface between the public sector and private industry is strengthening.
-New organisations, such as the South of Scotland Destination Alliance (SSDA) are championing the region and raising its profile, and communities are coming together with the public sector to play an active role in regenerating our towns and villages, revitalising our rural communities and disused and underused sites and buildings.
-With this fabric in place and a steadfast passion for delivering for the South of Scotland, the region is primed for the next decade of inclusive growth.
+New organisations, such as the South of Scotland Destination Alliance (SSDA) are championing the region and raising its profile, and communities are coming together with the public sector to play an active role in regenerating our towns and villages, revitalising our rural communities and repurposing disused and underused sites, buildings and cultural assets.
+With this fabric in place and a steadfast passion for delivering for the South of Scotland, the region is primed for the next decade of inclusive growth - that which is fairly distributed across society and which creates opportunities for all, particularly our women, young people and those facing barriers.